This post contains affiliate links. For more information, please read our disclosure policy.

 Are you planning your holiday soon?
 Read our guide on how to find cheap flights from anywehere – read it here!

-Built to protect the region against Bohemian invaders, Burg Rappottenstein is truly an imposing fortress sits atop a rock above Little Kamp Valley, Lower Austria.
+Built to protect the region against Bohemian invaders, Burg Rappottenstein is truly an imposing fortress that sits atop a rock above Little Kamp Valley, Lower Austria.
 You can find complex fortifications in this Romanesque castle with six gateways and five towers.

 In this castle, Renaissance and Gothic structures were added, and it is built on multiple levels.
 You can find the 16th-century court life frescoes in the archive and great hall.